-New Video Games This Week: Has-Been Heroes, MLB The Show 17, & More
+New Video Games This Week: Outlast 2, Little Nightmares, & More

 The video game release schedule is in full swing, and we already have a ridiculous number of games to complete in our backlog that we don’t know what to do.
 (Seriously — send help).

-But that’s not stopping us from being excited about all of the brand new video games releasing this coming week (and in the near future).
-While March has already been won by Nintendo (and more specifically, Breath of the Wild), there are tons of potentially great games dropping this week.
+But that’s not stopping us from being excited about all of the brand new games releasing this coming week (and in the near future).
+While March was an incredibly strong month, April has a lot of big releases ahead as well.

 Note: We’ll update this piece EVERY week with the new games releasing.
 So bookmark it and come back next week.